vmeet24/vmeet24/README.md

 Student
 --------------

 I am a Computer Science Grad at Northeastern Univerisity, Boston.
-I have 2 years of work expereinece as an Associate Software Engineer at Thomson Reuters.
+I have 2 years of work experience as an Associate Software Engineer at Thomson Reuters.

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [vora.me@northeastern.edu](mailto:vora.me@northeastern.edu)